CongLiu37/CMEECourseWork/MiniProject/Code/README.txt

 #       ../Results/Briere_model.csv
 #       ../Results/Ratkowsky_model.csv
 #Function: (1) For each curve, select combinations of parameters of Briere model
-#              that lead to lowest AIC or BIC and average them.
+#              that lead to lowest AIC or BIC and conduct model averaging,
+#              saving as ../Results/Briere_AIC.csv and ../Results/Briere_BIC.csv.
 #          (2) For each curve, select combinations of parameters of Ratkowsky model
-#              that lead to lowest AIC or BIC and average them.
+#              that lead to lowest AIC or BIC and conduct model averaging,
+#              saving as ../Results/Ratkowsky_AIC.csv and ../Results/Ratkowsky_BIC.csv
-#          (3) Extract parameter values of all models.
+#          (3) Extract parameter values of all linear models, saving as
+#              ../Results/quadratic_valid.csv and ../Results/cubic_valid.csv.
 #Output: ../Results/quadratic_valid.csv
 #        ../Results/cubic_valid.csv
 #        ../Results/Briere_AIC.csv